TSA ICES utility mapping training with professional survey equipment

 Understanding relevant specifications and standards: PAS128 and PAS256

-Obtaining, interpreting and understanding limitations of statutory undertakers' records, service records and other available data
+Obtaining, interpreting and understanding limitations of stats plans, statutory undertakers' records, and different plans including service records and other available data

 Applicable licensing requirements and legislation: CDM, HSG47, NRSWA, Management Act